Defence Intelligence: Defence Intelligence Staff

+organisations were reallocated is not clear.

 Organisation

 Defence Intelligence is headed by the Chief of Defence Intelligence (CDI) who is either a serving three-star military officer or a Senior Civil Servant and who, as the MOD's 'intelligence process owner', is also responsible for the overall co-ordination of intelligence activities throughout the Armed Forces and single Service Commands.
 He is supported by two deputies—one civilian and one military.
 The civilian Deputy Chief of Defence Intelligence (DCDI) is responsible for Defence Intelligence analysis and production and the military Director of Cyber Intelligence and Information Integration (DCI3) is responsible for intelligence collection and capability.

 Deputy Chief of Defence Intelligence (DCDI)

 DCDI manages the intelligence analysis and production directorates of Defence Intelligence.
 These include directorates for: